DragonGawain/dndNotes/quests.md

 ## Session 1

-###

--   Castle in a dark forest with many chambers for training.
+### Castle in a dark forest with many chambers for training.
 The headmistress will grant this castle to whomever finds it and conquers its challenges.
 Rumors say that no one have found the castle in over 100 years. (bastion quest)

     -   Told by Mr. Cluckington.
     -   Completion status: INCOMPLETE
     -   Special note: bastion quest

-###

--   Rogue elemental out in the world - Homodous, the sound elemntal.
+### Rogue elemental out in the world - Homodous, the sound elemntal.
 Found in echoing caves, musical places, totally real elemental plane called 'Sound'.
 Or up with the cloud giants.
 Its power level is 9.
 The individual who lands the final blow on the elemental will have a special requested granted by the headmistress. (and only the person who lands the final blow)

     -   Told by Mr. Cluckington.
     -   Completion status: INCOMPLETE

-###

--   Gorath, the molten bull demon.
+### Gorath, the molten bull demon.
 Has been trying for many years to reach the portal of Hell.
 Terrifying entitiy known for his rage and the ability to manipulate lava and fire.
 Once prisoned deap within the fiery pits of hell but has broken free (hundreds of years ago).
 Since he has broken free, he has left nothing but destruction in his wake.
 It is said if you anger him, all the volcanoes around will erupt into madness.
 This quest can be found from the leader of the flame wardens, high priestess Seraphina.
 Power level of Gorath is 16.

     -   Told by Mr. Cluckington.
     -   Completion status: INCOMPLETE

-###

--   Frost bound Krampus.
+### Frost bound Krampus.
 Hulking fiend with curling horns and blood red eyes.
 Drags around an enchanted sack with bounded chains.
 Power level 18.
 Comes to remove the evil children of the world.
 If you steal too many shiny things he will come for you to collect your debt.

     -   Told by Mr. Cluckington.
     -   Completion status: INCOMPLETE